harmonizations part II (under construction)

 But there is also the other type just described, that is manifested through melody only.
 We shall henceforth refer to this type as melodic tonality.
 (Reti, Rudolph.
 Tonality in Modern Music.
 New York, Collier Books, 1956 pp. 33-34)

-As an example, Debussy's prelude Danseuses des Delphes (1909) starts with a classical tonic chord, but because of the melodic countervoices, the subsequent subdominant and dominant chords are altered in a way the whole tone scale comes to life:
+As an example, Debussy's prelude Danseuses des Delphes (1909) starts with a classical tonic chord, but because of the melodic countervoices, the subsequent subdominant and dominant chords are altered in such a way that the whole tone scale comes to life:

 SUBPLATFORMS